System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Introduction

 Nuclear suppression effects from parton energy loss can be quantified using the charged-particle nuclear modification factor, \RAA.
 For centrality-integrated (minimum bias) AA collisions, this factor can be defined as

 where $\sigma^{\text{AA}}$ ($\sigma^{\pp}$) denotes the charged-particle production cross section in nucleus-nucleus (\pp) collisions.
 The $A^2$ normalization originates from having \A nucleons in each nucleus and therefore constitutes an exact quantity, avoiding model-dependent estimates of the nuclear overlap~\cite{dEnterria:2020dwq,Loizides:2016djv}.
 Deviations of \RAA from unity indicate modifications of particle production arising from nuclear effects, including both initial- and final-state interactions.
+Owing to the steeply falling \pt spectrum, even modest amounts of energy loss can lead to a sizable suppression of the observed particle yields, making \RAA a particularly sensitive probe of medium-induced energy loss.

 Recently, the CMS Collaboration reported the discovery of suppressed charged-particle production in inclusive \OO collisions at a center-of-mass energy per nucleon pair $\sqrtsNN = 5.36\TeV$ by measuring the charged-particle \RAA~\cite{CMS:2025bta}.
 When combined with existing centrality-integrated \PbPb measurements at $\sqrtsNN = 5.02\TeV$~\cite{CMS:2016xef} and \XeXe measurements at 5.44\TeV~\cite{CMS:2018yyx}, these data provide a unique opportunity for an experimental constraint of parton energy loss effects versus the nuclear system size.
 The \XeXe measurement uses the 80\% most central collisions and is therefore expected to provide a close approximation to the inclusive \RAA.